Pristina: An Airport Too Far

 The old shoe factory was the headquarters of KFOR, the NATO army being assembled to act as peacekeepers in Kosovo.
 British Lieutenant General Michael “Mike” Jackson, KFOR’s commander, had been offered Skopje’s Intercontinental hotel by their hosts, but had turned it down.
 The shoe factory might have been less comfortable, but it had plenty of space for his staff.
 Practicality was more important than luxury.

-The other man was normally stationed in Naples, so this was a rare visit to the shoe factory.
-US Navy Admiral Jim Ellis was Commander-in-Chief of all Allied Forces in Southern Europe — a key role during the Kosovo campaign.
-The two men had also become good friends.
-Today they would get to have their morning briefing in person, rather than as a video conference.
+The other man was normally stationed in Naples.
+Admiral Jim Ellis of the US Navy was Commander-in-Chief of all Allied Forces in Southern Europe — a key role during the Kosovo campaign.
+The two men had also become good friends and Ellis had flown over so that they could catch up in person, rather than do their usual video conference.

-Much of that briefing concerned the discussions between Serbia and NATO over the terms under which KFOR would enter Kosovo.
-These had been torturous, but a tentative agreement had been signed.
-General Jackson’s men would begin to cross the border tomorrow.
+The briefing largely focused on the discussions between Serbia and NATO over the terms under which KFOR would enter Kosovo.
+These had been torturous, but a tentative agreement had recently been signed.
+As a result, General Jackson’s men were now preparing to cross the border on the following day, the 12th June.

-At about 10:35, the two men turned on one of the TVs in the operations room and tuned it to CNN to see how the press was reporting that breakthrough.
+At about 10:35, the two men turned on one of the TVs in the operations room and tuned it to CNN, hoping to see how the press was reporting the breakthrough in negotiations.
 What they saw instead amazed them.
-There, on the screen, were pictures of a column of about 250 troops and vehicles advancing out of Bosnia, with KFOR painted hastily on them.
-The voiceover helpfully explained that this was the Russian contingent of KFOR, which their sources said was heading to the Kosovan capital, Pristina.
+There, on the screen, were pictures of a column of about 250 troops and vehicles advancing out of Bosnia into Kosovo, with the letters KFOR painted hastily on them.
+The CNN presenter helpfully explained that viewers were seeing the Russian contingent of KFOR, which their sources said was now heading to the Kosovan capital, Pristina.

 This was news to both Ellis and Jackson — because KFOR didn’t have a Russian contingent.